theIvanR/torch-on-clunkers/README.md

 ---
 # Notes on building pytorch 2.7.1 on kepler:
 - Use cuda 11.7 toolkit (NOTE, DO NOT install driver, only toolkit as driver no longer supports k40 gpu)
 - install dependencies.txt as well as build with pip from pytorch folder.
+- patch cmake version
 - run builder inside of folder 271
+- patch the missing two dll's